 3) Crossfade,"Mexico" (2014)

-If anything is going to get you dancing at two in the morning, it's going to be something eerily reminiscent of 'Crossfade'; this electronic anthem begins slowly, with a thumping rhythm that refuses to let up, finally culminating in a gorgeous man-on-man duet that lingers between humorous and eerie.
-Watch the video and you might understand what I mean.
+If anything is going to get you dancing at two in the morning, it’s something like ‘Crossfade’.
+The anthem builds patiently on a thumping rhythm, culminating in a gorgeous man-on-man duet that hovers between humorous and eerie.
+Watch the video and you’ll see what I mean.

 4) David, "Attention" (2002)